A quick tutorial on enhancing your site with widgets.

 Edit your images for a different effect

 When activated, the Image Widget displays an image in your sidebar.
-If you’d like to spruce up the look of your images but don’t have much Photoshop experience, consider editing an image by simply changing its shape or adding a border.
+If you’d like to spruce up the look of your images but don’t have much Photoshop experience, edit an image by changing its shape or adding a border.
 Here’s how:

-Change an image’s shape: Take a look at the blog Careful Confessions — the blogger displays a circular photograph at the top of her sidebar.
-The circle shape creates a unique look, and it’s pretty simple to do with a free photo editor like PicMonkey (use the “Rounded Corners” option under the “Frames” tool).
-Then, follow the steps on our Support site to upload the image and create the Image Widget.
+Change an image’s shape: A circular image, which you’ll see built into themes like Spun, is a playful alternative to square or rectangle-shaped images.
+It’s pretty simple to create a custom circle image with a photo editor like PicMonkey (use the “Rounded Corners” option under the “Frames” tool).
+Then, follow the steps to upload the image and create the Image Widget.

-Add a border: Another way to easily transform an image is by adding a border.
-PicMonkey, as well as Pixlr, offer the option to add a border to an image, as well as other effects (a vintage Polaroid frame, frayed or burnt edges, a film strip effect, etc.).
+Add a border: Another way to transform an image is by adding a border.
+PicMonkey and Pixlr offer the option to add a border to an image, as well as other effects (a vintage Polaroid frame, frayed or burnt edges, a film strip effect, etc.).
 Depending on the look and feel of your blog, there may be a particular visual effect that’s appropriate.